squins/kwmdsl/README.md

 * The markup is static jsut like HTML markup.
 Dynamic interfaces must use the visibility of components, panel replacement, etc.
 * The actual markup string is generated once per component class.
 * Only plain text is escaped.
 HTML element and attribute names and attribute values are output as is.
-* Makes navigation between code and markup simple.
+* Makes navigation between code and markup simple. _Jump to source_ and _go to declaration or usages_ in IntelliJ.
 * Adoption can be done incrementally.
 It is not necessary to convert large parts of your application to be able to use the DSL.
 Each component can be converted independently.
 * It is a small library.
 Most of the code contains (generated) convenience functions for HTML elements and attributes.

 ## Status

 The DSL is currently being used for pages with dozens of components, spread across multiple panels.
 What is currently lacking are a lot of tests, and comprehensive documentation.
 The examples do demonstrate that it is working correctly for lots of cases.

+There is still work to be done for fragments.
+Not all possibilities that could be supported are supported.

 # How to Use